Clinical Associate Professor, Department of Medicine

-She's written for The New Yorker, The Atlantic, The Guardian US, The Washington Post, Reuters, Quartz, Sports Illustrated and Bloomberg View.
-She’s a frequent expert guest on MSNBC, CNN, HLN, Al Jazeera America, CBS, BBC, MTV and Oprah Prime.
-She’s best known for her print and TV coverage of the Ebola, Zika and opioid abuse epidemics.
+She's written for The New Yorker, The Atlantic, The Guardian US, The Washington Post, Reuters, Quartz, Sports Illustrated, and Bloomberg View.
+She’s a frequent expert guest on CNN, HLN, MSNBC, Al Jazeera America, CBS, BBC, MTV, Dr. Oz, and Oprah Prime.
+She’s best known for her print and TV coverage of the Ebola, Zika, COVID-19, gun violence, and opioid abuse epidemics.

 In early 2015, Dr. Gounder spent two months volunteering as an Ebola aid worker in Guinea.
 In her free time, she interviewed locals to understand how the crisis was affecting them.
 She is currently making Dying to Talk, a feature-length documentary about the Ebola epidemic in Guinea.